iriri/minimal-c/channel/README.md

 #### ch_select
 ```
-uint32_t ch_select(channel_set *s)
+uint32_t ch_select(channel_set *s, uint64_t timeout)
 ```
 Randomly performs the registered operation on one channel in the channel set that is ready to perform that operation.
 Blocks if no channel is ready.
+A timeout in milliseconds may be optionally specified, or `0` for no timeout.
-Returns the id of the channel successfully completes its operation or `CH_SEL_CLOSED` if all channels are closed or have been registered with `CH_NOOP`.
+Returns the id of the channel successfully completes its operation, `CH_SEL_CLOSED` if all channels are closed or have been registered with `CH_NOOP`, or `CH_SEL_TIMEDOUT` if no operation successfully completes before the timeout.

-Not well tested.
+Completely untested.

 #### ch_poll / ch_case / ch_default / ch_poll_end
 ```